Alcohol and Substance Abuse Evaluation

 Placement into the appropriate treatment program ultimately is the responsibility of the detoxification specialist who follows the patient during rehabilitation.
 The specialist's initial decisions may be based in large measure on the information gathered by the EP's assessments.

 The physical examination should take into account that this population is much less likely to have regular medical care than the general population.
-The emergeny physician must also be aware of the specific symptoms of withdrawal from various substances.
+The emergency physician must also be aware of the specific symptoms of withdrawal from various substances.

 Alcohol withdrawal